How to run apps in containers (cinit)

 The values of the variables support templating by using the tera

-.
+library.
 Use {{ VAR }} to

 refer to another variable in the environment.
 Note that VAR has to be